datagrok-ai/public/help/access/open-api.md

 ...
 ```

-Whereas below it is overridden at the level of an individual path (for "data" parameter):
+Custom parameter applied to an individual path:

 ```yaml
 swagger: '2.0'